-The best thing about this science experiment is that you can do it in a jar of any kind, and it’s incredibly classroom friendly.
+The best thing about this science experiment is that you can do it in a jar of any kind, and it’s incredibly classroom-friendly.
 If you have an extra five minutes, work this activity into your science lesson of the week.
-This activity would go great in a weather thematic unit.
-If you want more fun weather science experiments, try making a cloud in a jar, make a raining rainbow, or learn about types of clouds!
-It’s the perfect addition to your spring STEM activities!
+If you want more fun weather science for kids, add this easy experiment to the list!

 Real-life tornadoes, hurricanes, and waterspouts are all formed from centripetal force.